Asmaa-kh-sh22/multiomics-alzheimer-pipeline/README.md

 ## Requirements

-Python [3.11.4 or 3.12 — CONFIRM WHICH] with the following packages:
+Python [3.11.4] with the following packages:
 - pandas 1.5.3
 - numpy 1.24.3
 - scipy 1.10.1